I wrote the following post in 2018.

 But I did not get a chance to embrace minimalism until I lost a lifetime of earnings and all belongings at the hands of a greedy, heartless ex-husband.

 All my growing up years I have been surrounded by people who LOVE the stuff and don’t tire from shopping and splurging.
-But it has only been now that I learnt to follow my heart and embrace minimalism in its true form.
+But it is only now that I learnt to follow my heart and embrace minimalism in its true form.

 This Diwali I emptied two closets full of clothes in great condition that weren’t being worn because of one excuse or the other.
 Though I faced immense resistance from the family, finally when we gave away the clothes to the needy, the happiness that we felt was priceless.